xeago/gradblog/graduation/extended-abstract.md

 number of replicas of each shard can be changed at will.
 There is no optimal number of shards; it is dependent on the requirement of your data.
 A default of 5 shards works for most cases but probably won't give you the best results for your particular data.
+Having more *shards* enhances the _indexing_ performance and allows to _distribute_ a big index across machines.
+Having more *replicas* enhances the _search_ performance and improves the cluster _availability_.
 When it has been determined that the defaults don't suit your needs, it is important to conduct a proper investigation into what those needs are and how they can be accomplished.
 One should be careful when deviating from these defaults.

-### Plaintext search
-<small>This section is anecdotal as it details my personal perceptions.</small>
-I initially thought I was only implementing an API and attaching that to VideofyMe's code.
-Boy, was I wrong.
-I think I got this illusion from a Railscasts video using *Thinking Sphinx*, which has quite a limited set of features.
-I was completely blown away by the text analysis that Elasticsearch can do.
-Things like ICU, stemming and ngrams, I didn't even know such analysis existed.
-Previously, I implemented search with a fuzzy regular expression after splitting on several characters.
-No longer!

 #### Terms
-Designing good schemata to optimize your search results is completely different than designing them in other systems I have worked with.
+Designing good schemata to optimize your search results is completely different than designing them in other systems.
 In SQL based stores you design a scheme based on relationships and data types.
 However, when optimizing for text search, you have to go one step further.
 Here the lowest denominator is a single `term`.
 All input gets reduced to terms, whether it is boolean, numeric, date related or just text.
 It doesn't matter.

 Text is special because it means different things depending on its context.
 For example the format, language, spelling errors and more.